tabsleeper/tabsleeper-extension/README.md

 See Chrome developer docs section on [loading the Extension](https://developer.chrome.com/extensions/getstarted#unpacked)

-## Integrating your changes
+## Submitting your changes

-Send a pull request through GitHub
+[Send a pull request through GitHub](https://help.github.com/articles/using-pull-requests/) and it will be reviewed, and any further changes that might need to be made can be discussed in the issue thread.